Capacity Sites

-Capacity Articles is a self-service support publishing platform housed inside of Capacity Console.
+Capacity Sites is a self-service support publishing platform housed inside of Capacity Console.

 • Branded customer-facing site